How to Prepare Your Cut Flower Garden Bed for the Spring Season

 From assessing your garden’s condition and amending the soil to choosing the right flowers and using best practices for layout and planning, this guide has what you’ll need to create a thriving cutting garden.

-The key to a successful garden starts before the first plant has even been placed into the ground.
-So, grab your gardening gloves, and let’s dig into the important task of bringing our garden back to life.
+The key to a successful garden starts before the first plant is even planted.
+So, grab your gardening gloves, and let’s begin the important task of bringing our garden back to life.

 bright colored pink and orange Chantilly Mix snapdragons in the cut flower garden: How to prepare a flower bed for spring